wandb/docs/docs/guides/app/settings-page/team-settings.md

 ## Privacy

 Navigate to the **Privacy** section to change privacy settings.
-Refer to [configure privacy settings](../../hosting/privacy-settings.md).
+Refer to [Configure privacy settings](../../hosting/privacy-settings.md).

 ## Usage